NOTACAL logo

 Unlike basic calculators that only handle addition, subtraction, multiplication, and division, a scientific calculator supports trigonometric functions, logarithmic and exponential operations, statistical calculations, and various mathematical constants.
 This versatility makes it indispensable for solving equations, analyzing data, and verifying mathematical concepts across numerous disciplines.

-The history of scientific calculators dates back to the 1960s when electronic calculators began replacing mechanical slide rules.
-Modern online scientific calculators combine the functionality of traditional hardware calculators with the accessibility of web-based applications, allowing users to perform sophisticated calculations from any device with an internet connection.
+The history of scientific calculators dates back to the 1960s when electronic calculators began replacing mechanical slide rules. [wikipedia-scientific-calculator] Modern online scientific calculators combine the functionality of traditional hardware calculators with the accessibility of web-based applications, allowing users to perform sophisticated calculations from any device with an internet connection.

 How to Use